Welcome to Seals Class (Year 5) web page!

 This year we are going to focus on thought bubbling our maths.
 We are going to delve deep into our minds to show and explain our answers to truly become mathematical masters!
 We are also going to continually track our progress throughout the term with the use of elicitation tasks before and after a topic has been learnt.
 This will enable us to see how we have progressed in our mathematical skills and identify where we need stretching and where we may need more support!

 Another key focus this year is to crack our times tables!
 What multiplication facts could we use to solve our 6 times tables?!
 What about our 8s and 9s?!
-We are going to be competing against ourselves twice a week to beat our scores in the ‘TIMES TABLES CHALLENGE’ which provides us with 3 minutes to complete as many times tables problems as possible!
-Can you beat your score?

 In addition to our P.E. lessons we will also be completing our ‘Daily Physical Activity’ and are currently focusing on building up our stamina to see how many miles we can run in 10 minutes!
 Are you ready for the 10-minute challenge?!